loeeeee/CS_5287_Cloud_Ass/assignments/CA0/README.md

 I added a http proxy for Ubuntu source utilizing my local apt-cacher-ng server located in DMZ, because using public repo too much may results in my IP being banned.

+The process of creating VM can be automated by utilizing cloud-init system, but it is a bit too complicate for now.

 Inside `/etc/apt/apt.conf.d/00aptproxy`,

 ```conf